kparc/kcc/README.md

 4. As you know, once you provide a correct answer to an Euler problem, you can browse its discussion forum.
 You might want to check out some other solutions to 18 and 67 in other computer languages.

-5. Use `\t:n` to assess the upper bound of the algorithm.
+5. Measure `\t:n` for 100, 1000, 10000 runs and estimate the time complexity of the algorithm.
+Make sure disk I/O is excluded from the measurement.

 -------------------